 Every mission starts with a few foundational moments: the things, the places, or the people that change how you see the world.
-For me, the Toxic Tide project isn't just about the art; it's about connecting the history, the environment, and the people to the pollution and impacts we are creating today.
-This Archive is where I keep research, maps, and personal moment that laid the groundwork for my conservation efforts.
-It’s the behind-the-scenes look at the data inspired my art.
+For me, the Life of Tai project isn't just about the art or conservation; it's about connecting the history, the environment, and the people part of my journey.
+This Archive is where I keep research, maps, and personal moments that helped and inspired me along the way.
+It’s the behind-the-scenes look at the data inspired my art and my conservation efforts.
 I'm starting with a couple of sections here

 Collective Sparkle: A sustainability day through work, learning about tourism positive actions, and collective responsibility.

-Bridge to Art: An assignment that showed me visually how throughout the years urbanization impacted our physical world.
+Bridge to Art: An assignment that showed me how throughout the years urbanization impacted the peninsula where I live.

 My hope is simple: that sharing this journey helps just one person to pause, rethink pollution, or be inspired to create their own ripple effect.